 Coverage will be effective on the beginning of the month following receipt of an electronic or paper application, or a later date specified on the application.
-(Note: WPE annuitants who terminate their coverage may not re-enroll).
+(Note: WPE retirees who terminate their coverage may not re-enroll).

 If your unmarried child has a physical or mental disability that is expected to be of long-continued or indefinite duration and is incapable of self-support, he or she may be eligible to be covered under your health insurance through our program.

 You must work with your health plan to determine if your child meets the disabled dependent eligibility criteria.
-If disabled dependent status is approved by the plan, you will be contacted annually to verify the adult dependent's continued eligibility.
+If disabled dependent status is approved by the health plan, you will be contacted annually to verify the adult dependent's continued eligibility.

 If your child loses eligibility for coverage due to age or loss of student status, but you are now indicating that the child meets the disabled dependent definition, eligibility as a disabled dependent must be established before coverage can be continued.
 If you are providing at least 50% support, you must file an electronic or paper application with your employer to initiate the disability review process by the health plan.
 Your dependent will be offered COBRA continuation*.

-If your disabled dependent child, who has been covered due to disability, is determined by the health plan to no longer meet their disability criteria, the plan will notify you in writing of their decision.
+If your disabled dependent child, who has been covered due to disability, is determined by the health plan to no longer meet their disability criteria, the health plan will notify you in writing of their decision.
 They will inform you of the effective date of cancellation, usually the first of the month following notification, and your dependent will be offered COBRA continuation*.
 If you would like to appeal the plan's decision, you must first complete the plan's grievance procedure.
-If the plan continues to deny disabled dependent status for your child, you may appeal the plan's grievance decision to ETF by filing an ETF Insurance Complaint Form (ET-2405).
+If the plan continues to deny disabled dependent status for your child, you may appeal the plan's grievance decision to ETF by filing an ETF Insurance Complaint (ET-2405) form.
 Note: If you are changing health plans, see also the Changing Health Plans section.